rhine3/bird-record-collect/README.md

 4. Forward to yourself
 5. Download the attached emails.

-# Assess emails using script
+# Collect records into one file: `collect.py`
 Clone this repository.
 Create a folder within the repository and move the attached emails into the folder.
-Then, assess the emails by typing the following into the terminal:
+Assess the emails by typing the following into the terminal:
 ```
 python collect.py
 ```

+The program will prompt you for some information:
+* The name of the folder.
+Type it exactly and press Enter.
+If the folder does not exist, the program will exit.
+* What you want to name the spreadsheet.
+  * If you press Enter without typing anything, the program will save the data to a CSV named with the send date of the first email assessed and the send date of the last email assessed, e.g., `records_2020-10-28_2020-11-11.csv`.
+* If you select a name of a spreadsheet that already exists, you will be prompted to select one of the following options.
+Type the letter and press enter to select the optiono:
+  * 'o': Overwrite previous spreadsheet.
+Deletes old spreadsheet and creates a new one.
+  * 'e': Exit without analyzing any emails or changing anything about the old spreadsheet.
+  * 'a': Append new records.
+Searches through the pre-existing spreadsheet and analyzes any records in the emails that that haven't been assessed yet.
+This option is helpful if the script exits while assessing files.

+### Results of `collect.py`
-The program will prompt you to type the name of the folder.
-Type it exactly and press enter.
-Then, the program will collect the URLs from the emails, extract information from each URL, and print its progress as it goes.
-Once it is done collecting these data, it will save the data to a .CSV named with the date of the first email assessed and the date of the last email assessed, e.g., `records_2020-10-28_2020-11-11.csv`.
+The program will collect the URLs from the emails, extract information from each URL, and print its progress as it goes.
+Once it is done collecting these data, it will sort the results by species, hotspot, and date, and finally save them to a CSV.
 The columns of the CSV are:

 * `species`: the species
 * `url`: the url of the eBird checklist
 * `individuals`: the number of individuals reported on the checklist